 2.7.
 Copyright Agreement and Acknowledgement of Authorship Form

 This is a statement of the scientific contributions and responsibilities of all authors.
-The form is available for download on the journal’s webpage.
+This form is available for downloading the journal’s webpage.

 ♦Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND